jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   still green

-* I add a value for the ``too_hot`` parameter to the next :ref:`assertion<what is an assertion?>`, for when the key is :red:`far` from the starter, the the brake is :red:`NOT pressed`, the start button is :red:`NOT pushed`, and the car temperature is :green:`too hot`
+* I add a value for the ``too_hot`` parameter to the next :ref:`assertion<what is an assertion?>`, for when the key is :red:`far` from the starter, the brake is :red:`NOT pressed`, the start button is :red:`NOT pushed`, and the car temperature is :green:`too hot`

   =============  ==============  =================  ==================  ================
-  door           timer           start button       too hot             output
+  key           brake           start button       too hot             output
   =============  ==============  =================  ==================  ================
   :red:`closed`  :red:`NOT set`  :green:`pushed`    :green:`too hot`    :red:`OFF`
   :red:`closed`  :red:`NOT set`  :green:`pushed`    :red:`NOT too hot`  :red:`OFF`